lucascriistiano/lucascriistiano/README.md

 # Hey, I'm Lucas Cristiano!

-### Software Engineer, Developer Consultant & Academic
+### Software Engineer, Senior Developer Consultant & Academic

-I'm a Consultant Developer at [ThoughtWorks](https://www.thoughtworks.com).
+I'm Senior Consultant Developer at [ThoughtWorks](https://www.thoughtworks.com).
 Software engineer and Master in Systems and Computing, I'm a quick learner, a fan of open source and love to learn and get involved with new technologies and projects.
 The technologies I use most are JavaScript, React, Java, Spring-Boot, Python, Node, Docker, applying them in different opportunities to learn something new.

 [![GitHub](https://img.shields.io/badge/GitHub-lucascriistiano-black)](https://github.com/lucascriistiano)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-lucas--cristiano-blue)](https://linkedin.com/in/lucas-cristiano/)